… the Process

 Sometimes achieving and maintaining that balance is best done through

-C O A C H I N G and sometimes through C O N S U L T I N G. Sometimes it is best done through P A S T O R A L – C A R E, what we call the S P I R I T – A L I V E and sometimes through the seamless movement from one to the other — even without you knowing.
+C O A C H I N G and sometimes through C O N S U L T I N G. Sometimes it is best done through P A S T O R A L – C A R E and creating a new way of “being” and “connecting.”
+Sometimes maintaining the balance comes through the seamless movement from one to the other — even without you knowing.

 … the Person